aladinoster/alsite/content/talk/ipam/index.md

 +++

 {{% alert note %}}
-Click on the **Slides** button above to view the built-in slides feature.
+Click on the **Video** button above to view the presentation done at that time.
+My talk is at the end of the list.
 {{% /alert %}}